‘We Are All Accumulating Mountains of Things’

 All told, “we are all accumulating mountains of things,” said Mark A. Cohen, the director of retail studies at Columbia University’s Graduate School of Business.
 He sometimes asks his students to count the number of things they have on them in class, and once they start counting up gadgets and cords and accessories, they end up near 50.
 “Americans have become a society of hoarders,” Cohen said.
 Montoya said she has more stuff now that she has started shopping online: “It’s easier to accumulate more, and it’s easier to spend more.”

 At the same time we are amassing all this stuff, Americans are taking up more space.
 Last year, the average size of a single-family house in America was 2,426 square feet, a 23 percent increase in size from two decades ago, according to the Harvard Joint Center for Housing Studies.
-The number of self-storage units is rapidly increasing too: There are around 52,000 such facilities nationally; two decades ago, there were half that number.
+The number of self-storage units is rapidly increasing, too: There are around 52,000 such facilities nationally; two decades ago, there were half that number.

 Of course, not everyone is a part of this hoarding revolution.
 There are people who can’t or don’t shop online, because they don’t have credit cards or because they are barely making ends meet.
 Only about 29 percent of households with incomes under $25,000 are members of Amazon Prime, according to Kantar Consulting.
-Some people are embracing the zero waste movement, or have followed the example of the author Ann Patchett, who published a widely-circulated op-ed in The New York Times about how she resolved to stop shopping for a year.
+Some people are embracing the zero-waste movement, or have followed the example of the author Ann Patchett, who published a widely circulated op-ed in The New York Times about how she resolved to stop shopping for a year.
 When she ceased buying things like lip gloss and lotion and hair products, she started finding half-used versions of them under the sink, and realized she hadn’t needed new things after all.
 “The things we buy and buy and buy are like a thick coat of Vaseline smeared on glass,” she wrote.
 “We can see some shapes out there, light and dark, but in our constant craving for what we may still want, we miss life’s details.”

 But most Americans are not curtailing their shopping habits.
 And as consumers demand cheaper clothing, electronics, and other goods, manufacturers are spending less to make them, which sometimes means they fall apart more quickly.
-The share of large household appliances that had to be replaced within five years grew to 13 percent in 2013, up from seven percent in 2004.
+The share of large household appliances that had to be replaced within five years grew to 13 percent in 2013, up from 7 percent in 2004.
 Cheap clothes might lose their shape after a wash or two, or get holes after a few tumbles in the dryer; electronics become obsolete quickly and need to be replaced.
-While some of this stuff can be recycled or resold, often, it ends up in landfills.
-In 2015, the most recent year for which data is available, Americans put 16 million tons of textiles in the municipal waste stream, a 68 percent increased from 2000.
+While some of this stuff can be recycled or resold, often it ends up in landfills.
+In 2015, the most recent year for which data is available, Americans put 16 million tons of textiles in the municipal waste stream, a 68 percent increase from 2000.
 We tossed 34.5 million tons of plastics, a 35 percent increase from 2000, according to data from the Environmental Protection Agency.
 Over that same time period, the population grew just 14 percent.

 “Sometimes, people sit down and cry when they see the amount of garbage we produce in a day,” said Robert Reed, a spokesman for Recology, which handles recycling for West Coast cities like San Francisco.
 Centered in America’s tech capital, Recology has seen an increase in discarded electronics, including products with lithium batteries, Reed told me.
-In 2016, a lithium battery fire burnt down a waste management facility in San Mateo.
+In 2016, a lithium-battery fire burned down a waste-management facility in San Mateo.

 The 16,000 students who live in dorms at Michigan State University left behind 147,946 pounds of goods like clothing, towels, and appliances when they moved out this year, a 40 percent increase from 2016, according to Kat Cooper, a spokeswoman.
 The university packs up these goods and donates to them to its surplus store, so that incoming students can buy used, rather than new, stuff.
 In recent years, dorm cleaners have been finding so many packages of unopened food and toiletries that the university started a program to get students to donate leftover food and toiletries to local organizations like food banks when they move out.
-This year, it collected 900 pounds of personal care items and 4,000 pounds of nonperishable food items to donate.
-Pomona College has seen the volume of packages delivered grow by 325 percent in the last 12 years, according to Patricia Vest, a spokeswoman; it, too, asks students to donate unused goods to a resale program.
+This year, it collected 900 pounds of personal-care items and 4,000 pounds of nonperishable food items to donate.
+Pomona College has seen the volume of packages delivered grow by 325 percent in the past 12 years, according to Patricia Vest, a spokeswoman; it, too, asks students to donate unused goods to a resale program.
 This year, it diverted 42 tons of clothes, furniture, and office supplies.

-The Internet has also made it easier to recycle some of the stuff Americans buy and no longer want.
+The internet has also made it easier to recycle some of the stuff Americans buy and no longer want.
 Online consignment shops like thredUP and Poshmark help people buy and sell clothes from their closets.
-Secondhand stores like Goodwill have moved online, too, selling the growing pile of goods they get on the Internet.
+Secondhand stores like Goodwill have moved online, too, selling the growing pile of goods they get on the internet.

 But the ability to easily get rid of stuff may be making people feel a little better about buying things they don’t need, and motivating them to buy even more.
-On a recent weekday, I stopped by the massive warehouse where workers from Goodwill of San Francisco, San Mateo and Marin sort donations to Bay Area stores.
+On a recent weekday, I stopped by the massive warehouse where workers from the Goodwill of San Francisco, San Mateo, and Marin sort donations to Bay Area stores.
 Some of the stuff that’s been donated has never been used.
 Near the front of the warehouse stands a rack of clothes with their original tags on—a $245 blue Nicole Miller cocktail dress, $88 Kit and Ace pants, a pale green J. Jill blouse.
-“We are seeing items that have been barely used or not used, because when people shop online, it's a lot of work to return it,” William Rogers, the president of the Goodwill, told me.
-Rogers himself is guilty —when we met at the warehouse, he dropped off four wall sconces he’d bought a year ago on Amazon.
+“We are seeing items that have been barely used or not used, because when people shop online, it’s a lot of work to return it,” William Rogers, the president of the Goodwill, told me.
+Rogers himself is guilty—when we met at the warehouse, he dropped off four wall sconces he’d bought a year ago on Amazon.
 He had tried to put them up, decided they didn’t look good, and brought them to donate.

 Secondhand shops can’t resell all of the donations they get.
 Cline estimates that 85 percent of the clothing that is donated to secondhand stores ends up in landfills every year.
-Just nine percent of plastic that ends up in the municipal waste stream gets recycled, according to the EPA, and only 15 percent of textiles get recycled.
-It can be difficult to take apart clothes and re-use the fabrics, Cline said, so lots of clothing in the waste stream gets sent to the developing world, used for rags, or sent to a landfill.
+Just 9 percent of plastic that ends up in the municipal-waste stream gets recycled, according to the EPA, and only 15 percent of textiles get recycled.
+It can be difficult to take apart clothes and reuse the fabrics, Cline said, so lots of clothing in the waste stream gets sent to the developing world, used for rags, or sent to a landfill.

-Fifty years ago, the science fiction writer Philip K. Dick coined a phrase for these “useless objects” that accumulate in a house: “kipple.”
+Fifty years ago, the science-fiction writer Philip K. Dick coined a phrase for these “useless objects” that accumulate in a house: “kipple.”
 In Do Androids Dream of Electric Sheep?, which served as the basis for the movie Blade Runner, he theorized that “the entire universe is moving toward a state of total, absolute kippleization.”
 Kipple reproduced, Dick wrote, when nobody was around.
 The ubiquity of mobile devices and the ease of online shopping have made Dick’s prediction come true, with one small tweak: Our kipple does not just multiply on its own, every time we turn away.
 We grow it ourselves, buying more and more of it, because we can.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.